 Beyond that, almost all the other features we’ve seen are minor trickle-down features like Training Load Ratio, or increased font size options.

 However, the Evening Report is new.
-This is basically the Morning Report, but invested.
+This is basically the Morning Report, but inverted.
 This is different from the Daily Summary feature Garmin has had for a year or two.
-The evening report pops-up and outlining your day from an activity standpoint, but then focuses on what workouts are scheduled tomorrow, how much sleep you need tonight (Sleep Coach), and more.
+The evening report pops-up and outlines your day from an activity standpoint, but then focuses on what workouts are scheduled tomorrow, how much sleep you need tonight (Sleep Coach), and more.

 Here are a few bad cell-phone photos from tonight.
-I’ll do better on in the future.
+I’ll do better ones in the future.
 Also, you can set an alarm directly from this as well:

-You can of course turn this off, or tweak it.
-By default it’ll turn on 1hr 30 mins before your scheduled bed time.
-You can also tweak each component too (for example, Jet Lag advisor and Count Down’s will show up here too).
+You can, of course, turn this off, or tweak it.
+By default, it’ll turn on 1 hour and 30 minutes before your scheduled bedtime.
+You can also tweak each component too (for example, Jet Lag advisor and Count Downs will show up here too).
 I do though already wish it had a bit more detail about the training side of things (for example, an option to show training load for the day).
 Still, I’ll see how I like it, in time for the full in-depth review.

 Initial Thoughts: